-Bridgetown, Barbados, 8 April 2021 (PAHO/WHO)- Antigua and Barbuda today received 24,000 doses of COVID-19 vaccines through the COVAX Facility, a global effort between the Coalition for Epidemic Preparedness Innovations (CEPI), Gavi, the Vaccine Alliance Gavi, UNICEF, the Pan American Health Organization (PAHO) and the World Health Organization (WHO).
+Bridgetown, Barbados, 8 April 2021 (PAHO/WHO)- Antigua and Barbuda today received 24,000 doses of COVID-19 vaccines through the COVAX Facility, a global effort between the Coalition for Epidemic Preparedness Innovations (CEPI), Gavi, the Vaccine Alliance, United Nations Children's Fund (UNICEF), the Pan American Health Organization (PAHO) and the World Health Organization (WHO).

 The arrival marks a historic step toward ensuring the equitable distribution of COVID-19 vaccines worldwide, in the largest vaccine procurement and supply operation in history.
 This delivery is part of the first phase of deliveries for Antigua and Barbuda, and more vaccines are expected to arrive successively during 2021.
 According to the first round of COVAX allocations, Antigua and Barbuda is expected to continue receiving doses through May until it reaches 40,800, the amount specified by COVAX.

 PAHO’s Revolving Fund, which is responsible for the procurement of COVID-19 vaccines for the countries of the Americas under the COVAX Mechanism, sent 24,000 doses of the AstraZeneca/Oxford vaccine, manufactured by SK Bioscience of South Korea.
 The vaccines arrived today at the V. C. Bird International Airport.

 "Seeing this arrival is very reassuring and it means that more people will be able to be protected from COVID-19," said Dr. Yitades Gebre, PAHO Representative for Barbados and the Eastern Caribbean Countries.
 "We will continue to work with the country to support vaccination along with the entire package of known public health and social measures that we know can help stop the spread of COVID-19, protect health services, and save lives."